 Verified Woodland Carbon Units from Woodland Carbon Code projects can be used by companies to compensate for their UK-based greenhouse gas emissions.

 From April 2019, all quoted companies and all large companies are legally required to measure and report their Greenhouse Gas (GHG) emissions.
 All other companies are encouraged to do so voluntarily.
 The Government's Environmental Reporting Guidelines set out the process for mandatory (Streamlined Energy and Carbon Reporting) or voluntarily reporting of gross emissions.
-The guidelines also encourage organsiations to compensate for their emissions by;
+The guidelines also encourage organisations to compensate for their emissions by:

 - Purchasing UK-based Woodland/Peatland Carbon Units or other credible international voluntary carbon credits

 - Accounting for exporting renewable energy generation.